 About Forward Looking Statements

-Denbury is a growing, dividend-paying, domestic oil and natural gas company with 468.3 MMBOE of estimated proved oil and natural gas reserves as of December 31, 2013, of which 83% is oil.
+Denbury is an independent oil and natural gas company with 437.7 MMBOE of estimated proved oil and natural gas reserves as of December 31, 2014, of which 83% is oil.
 Our primary focus is on enhanced oil recovery utilizing carbon dioxide (CO2 EOR), and our operations are focused in two key operating areas: the Gulf Coast and Rocky Mountain regions.
 Currently our properties with proved and producing reserves in the Gulf Coast region are situated in Mississippi, Texas, Louisiana and Alabama, and in the Rocky Mountain region in Montana, North Dakota and Wyoming.

 Denbury is unique among domestic oil and gas companies in that its primary corporate strategy and focus are aimed at developing significant stranded reserves of American oil from depleted reservoirs through CO2 enhanced oil recovery.
 In most U.S. oil fields, about 30% to 40% of the original oil in place is recoverable through primary and secondary methods, which can be increased to 50% to 60% with CO2 EOR.
 While the technology used in CO2 EOR may not be considered new, we apply several concepts learned over the years to improve and increase sweep efficiency within the reservoirs.